plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 Imagine a typical ASP.NET MVC application for maintaining a contact list.

 I will assume some familiarity with Mediatr, which keeps our controller tiny.
-If you haven't seen it before, think of Mediatr as a bit of reflection that allows controller actions to be short: &#8220;Please, somebody, handle this request!&#8221; Mediatr finds the corresponding &#8220;Handler&#8221; class and invokes it to do the work.
+If you haven't seen it before, think of Mediatr as a bit of reflection that allows controller actions to be short: "Please, somebody, handle this request!&#8221; Mediatr finds the corresponding "Handler&#8221; class and invokes it to do the work.

 Why talk about Mediatr in an article on testing?
 By letting us pull the meat of a feature out of the controller and into separate classes, we wind up with classes that are easier to construct and invoke from a test than an ASP.NET MVC controller would be.
 No HttpContext, no insane mocking.
 In other words, Mediatr enables the meat of an action to be pulled out to the side to be tested in isolation, and lets the controller focus entirely on routing concerns.